Danny Philip: Prime Minister of the Solomon Islands

 Philip was narrowly elected the Prime Minister of the Solomon Islands on 24 August 2010, following the 2010 general election.
 Philip and his supporters, who constituted the so-called "Pacific Casino camp," narrowly defeated Steve Abana, the leader of the Solomon Islands Democratic Party, by just three votes: Philip received 26 votes while Abana garnered 23.
 He replaced caretaker Prime Minister Derek Sikua.

 In a victory speech following the Prime Minister election, Philip stated that his first priority would be to form a new government.
 He said his government would actively support the country's Constitutional Reform process.
-This had been one of his central campaign pledges, and reason for creating the Reform Democratic Party.
+This was one of his central campaign pledges, and the reason for creating the Reform Democratic Party.

 Upon naming his Cabinet, he appointed Manasseh Maelanga as his deputy.

 On 11 November 2011, after the defection of five ministers and seven backbenchers to the Opposition, Philip resigned rather than face a motion of no confidence.
 He led an interim government until Parliament elected a new Prime Minister on 16 November.
 Gordon Darcy Lilo, a member of Philip's National Coalition for Reform and Advancement, was elected as his successor on 16 November.

 Philip elected to remain in parliament as a backbencher after leaving the Prime Minister's office.